DavidCico/Some-finite-rate-chemistry-solvers-for-OpenFOAM-2.3.X/README.md

 All the solvers require adding some additional files:

-1. Add thermodynamic pressure level in constant/chemistryProperties
+1.Add thermodynamic pressure level in constant/chemistryProperties

     pReff pReff [1 -1 -2 0 0 0 0] 1.01325E+05;